Pardus-Kurumsal/documentation/debian-repo-management.md

 ## Creating snapshots from the local mirrors

-Assuming we have the following local mirrors
+Assuming we have the following local mirrors,

 ```
 $ aptly mirror list